 Residents Maintain Autonomy

-This tells you the percent of patients who needed increased assistance with activities of daily living over time.
-Higher levels of needing for assistance with activities of daily living could indicate erosion of a resident's medical condition.
+This indicates the percentage of patients who required more assistance with activities of daily living over time.
+High levels of dependence on staff for assistance with activities of daily living may be a sign of decline of a resident's health.

 Ability to Keep Residents Mobile

-This indicates the number of times residents are hospitalized per thousand days of care.
-There is a correlation between having fewer hospitalizations and the overall quality of long-term care.
+This metric tracks the number of times residents are hospitalized per thousand days of patient care.
+Staying out of the hospital is key to the physical well-being of nursing home patients.

 Short-term Care: Rehospitalizations